mauriciojost/mauriciojost.github.io/_posts/2017-10-10-covariant-contravariant-invariant-in-scala.markdown

 val f: Function2[Animal, Cat, Dog] = ...
 ```

-Which if this casts are illegal?
+Which of these casts are illegal?

 ```
 val f1: Function2[Animal, Cat, Animal] = f